PythonArithmetic

 Example of a custom output properties calculation:

-# set datatype explicitly
+# set data type explicitly

 outImage.setDataType(outImage.MLuint16Type)